Founder and COO, Titan Bioplastics & Titan Hemp

 Head of AI & Research at Aira

-Growing up in India, Anirudh Kuhl was programming computers at a young age and by high school he was captivated by patterns in data—a key component of artificial intelligence.
-He moved to the United States to study at Carnegie Mellon and after stints at Yahoo and Microsoft, is now an AI researcher with multiple patents.
-Driven by his desire to help a dear family member, he took on a hackathon challenge at Microsoft and led development of an app that is now helping hundreds of millions of people with disabilities.
-It literally puts the gift of sight in their hands.
+Anirudh Koul’s interest in computers started as a child.
+Growing up in India, he was programming computers at a young age, and by high school, he was captivated by patterns in data—a key component of artificial intelligence.
+He moved to the United States to study at Carnegie Mellon and, after stints at Yahoo and Microsoft, is now an AI researcher with multiple patents.
+Driven by his desire to help a family member, he joined a hackathon at Microsoft and led the development of an app that is now helping hundreds of millions of people with disabilities.
+It puts the gift of sight in their hands.

-barry johnson is multidisciplinary artist whose work, which ranges from painting to filmmaking to installations, has appeared in more than 70 shows around the world.
-He is also a children’s book author and illustrator and in his free time he volunteers teaching art to all ages.
-He is known for constantly shifting the nature of his work.
-A self-taught artist, he grew up in Kansas and, after graduating with a Business Marketing degree, relocated to Seattle.
-He moved into the tech and consulting industries but became disillusioned with the lack of imagination in tech design requests.
-Johnson left the tech world to become a full time artist and has been making art for six years.
-Currently, he is working on opening a new show featuring a few temporary murals and has just finished writing a film that will begin shooting the summer of 2019.
+barry johnson is a multidisciplinary artist whose work, which ranges from painting to filmmaking to installations, has appeared in more than 70 shows around the world.
+He is also a children’s book author and illustrator, and in his free time, he volunteers teaching art to all ages.
+He is known for continually shifting the nature of his work.
+A self-taught artist, he grew up in Kansas and, after graduating with a Business Marketing degree, relocated to Seattle. johnson left the tech world to become a full-time artist and has been making art for six years.
+Currently, he is working on opening a new show featuring temporary murals and has just finished writing a film that will begin shooting the summer of 2019.
 He is the recipient of an Edwin T. Pratt Scholarship for 2018-2019.

 MD, Researcher, Lab Director

 Chuck Murry is a physician-scientist at the University of Washington, where he founded and currently directs the Institute for Stem Cell and Regenerative Medicine.
 Heart failure—now the number one cause of death worldwide—is the motivation behind Murry’s specialized research into innovative treatments.
-Murry believes that it is not enough simply to help a patient, plagued with chronic disease survive.
-Instead, his pioneering work seeks to harness the potential of human stem cells to eliminate the disease from the body.
-While Murry feels that, even after his 31 years in the field, there is still a great deal of work to accomplish, achieving this vision is definitively much closer today.
+Murry believes that it's not enough to help a patient plagued with a chronic disease merely to survive.
+Instead, through his pioneering work, he seeks to harness the potential of human stem cells to eliminate heart disease from the body.
+While Murry feels that, even after his 31 years in the field, there is still a great deal of work to accomplish, achieving this vision is much closer today.